VCSU One Stop

 Ensuring digital accessibility is essential for inclusivity and compliance with federal regulations and WCAG 2.1 Level AA standards.
 We encourage all VCSU employees to follow a11y best practices to create an accessible online environment.

-Explore our resources to enhance accessibility skills, whether you're a beginner or looking to improve.
+Explore resources to enhance accessibility skills, whether you're a beginner or looking to improve.
 Start making content that everyone can access and enjoy!

-VCSU Passport Experience:
+The VCSU Passport Experience:

 The Passport Experience helps us understand and simulate accessibility barriers.

-Key accessibility topics to help create inclusive digital content:
+VCSU has identified key accessibility topics to help create inclusive digital content:

 Guidelines: